 With so many variables, it’s impossible for us to say whether New York Life is the best company for you and your family, but the company certainly excels in terms of variety of policies and also flexibility.

-If you don’t want the hassle of additional medical exams, the instant legacy premium universal life coverage is a great solution.
+You may not want the hassle of additional medical exams.
+If that’s the case, the instant legacy premium universal life coverage is a great solution.